 About care homes

-East Lothian Health and Social Care Partnership care homes - Belhaven, Crookston, Eskgreen and The Abbey are now offering restricted visiting for key visitors - please see full information here.
+East Lothian Health and Social Care care homes - Belhaven, Crookston, Eskgreen and The Abbey - are open for essential visits only (indoors), for example, to residents receiving palliative care or whose health has deteriorated rapidly.

 If your relative or friend is at a privately operated care home or nursing home, please phone them direct to find out what arrangements they have in place.